ChenSun-WHU/LOL-T/README.md

 ![Examples of the LOLT156](https://github.com/ChenSun-WHU/LOL-T/blob/main/LOLT156_example.png)

-This paper has been submitted to the 37th Conference on Neural Information Processing Systems (NeurIPS 2023) Track on Datasets and Benchmarks.
+This paper has been submitted to the CVPR.
 The whole dataset will be released soon, some examples could be downloaded here:

 Baidu Netdisk: https://pan.baidu.com/s/1GjeKhqiwwqEw-VZhcGTJZA (Code:ygfn)